ansible/ansible-documentation/docs/docsite/rst/installation_guide/installation_distros.rst

 See the `Arch Linux Packages index <https://archlinux.org/packages/?sort=&q=ansible>`_ for a full list of Ansible packages in Arch Linux.

-Please `file a bug <https://bugs.archlinux.org/>`_ to reach the package maintainers.
+Please `open a bug <https://bugs.archlinux.org/>`_ to reach the package maintainers.

 .. _from_windows: